junesirius/junesirius.github.io/_posts/Supernatural/SPN_Angst/SPN-Angst-whole-novel.md

 Castiel's face remains stoic, calm even, as if he's just deep in sleep.

 Dean stares at him, having no clue what to do.
-Cas looks more human than ever -- he can be distant and all powerful when he shows up as an angel, he can be fearsome and terrifying as a monster, but now he just looks like a human, plus some wings.
+Cas looks more human than ever -- he can be distant and all-powerful when he shows up as an angel, he can be fearsome and terrifying as a monster, but now he just looks like a human, plus some wings.
 Chest rising and falling, everything seems to be normal, just not waking up.

 Dean presses the heels of his palms into his eyes, feeling them hot and wet.
 Hopeless.

 Eyes closed, he leans in, kissing the chapped lips, gentle.
 No soul to feed this time, just the touch.

 He doesn't even know why he does that, his own body pulls him forward, leading the motion, and it gives him comfort.
 And hope.
 As if saying if he can still do this, then there is still a way out, a way forward.
-His heartbeat eases just as his lips caressing Cas's.
+His heartbeat eases just as his lips caress Cas's.

-That is when he feels the lips beneath his shift.
+That is when he feels the lips shift.
 There is a startled gasp, an immediate pull away, and a dumb punch in the face.

 Dean jumps back, looking up.